dm-001/kdp-temp/kpd-temp.md

 - Great depression makes that unstable setup even less stable.

+- Mass unemployment, hyperinflation.
+Millions of people see the Weimar republic offering nothing, crumbling.

+- SPD as largest working class organisation remains bound up with an identified with the bourgois government

 - Once nazis had proved themselves useful sections of the ruling class were prepared to back them if it meant a decisive blow against the workers movement

 ### So - what led the KPD to it's rotten positioning?